-About one hundred thirty meters to the east of Thuparama Dagoba lies a small stupa identified as the Sangamiththa Stupa.
+About 130 meters to the east of Thuparama Dagoba stands a small stupa identified as the Sanghamitta Stupa.

-Theri Sanghamitta ( also spelled Sanghamiththa, Sanghamittha) was the daughter of the Indian emperor Asoka who arrived in Sri Lanka in the 249 BC with the southern branch of the original Sri Maha Bodhi in India.
+Theri Sanghamitta (also spelled Sanghamiththa or Sanghamittha) was the daughter of Emperor Asoka of India.
+She arrived in Sri Lanka in 249 BCE, bringing with her the southern branch of the original Sri Maha Bodhi from India—a sacred gift that would forever shape the island’s Buddhist heritage.

 However H.E.
 Weerasooriya in his 1939 publication states, “On the east of the dagaba is the so-called Sanghamitta Thupa, very probably the real Sela Cheitiya Dagaba.
 According to the Mahavamsa the Theri was cremated on the spot between the Thuparama and the bo tree which was one of the eight original shoots of the sacred Bo tree.
 The ashes were collected and a daqaba built on the spot where she was cremated.
 Thus, this spot must be on the west of the Thuparama.
 No sign of it now remains.”